 To break down why you keep getting pimples in the same place, we reached out to Joshua Zeichner, dermatologist and director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.

 Comedones are hair follicles that get clogged with trapped dirt, sebum, and debris, causing the pore to become infected.
 Inflammatory acne can be described as lesions that become inflamed and result in red and/or tender bumps that can be filled with pus and bacteria.
 Cystic acne consists of larger spots that are lodged deep within the skin and can take anywhere from weeks to months to go away and are usually painful to the touch.

 Recurring acne can appear in all forms, but cystic acne is usually the main culprit.
-“Cysts are large pimples under the skin that are like balloons attached to your oil glands,” says Zeichner.
+“Cysts are large pimples under the skin that are like balloons attached to your oil glands,” says Dr. Zeichner.
 “As they fill up with oil, they become inflamed.
 After the inflammation calms down, the balloon still remains and often becomes inflamed again in the future.”
 And this is why people tend to get pimples in the same spot over and over again.

 RELATED:The Products That Finally Helped Me Get Rid of my Persistent Hormonal Acne

 Trying to pick or squeeze these bumps can actually lead to more damage.
 “If there is damage or scarring to an oil gland or follicle, it may interfere with proper flow of oil out of the gland to the skin’s surface,” says Dr. Zeichner.
 “This blockage can lead to a recurring pimple.”